 And she has.
 Even after the Borg, when I came back as Locutus and had to watch my friends and crew shrink away from me despite their best intentions.
 Even then she was the one who held out welcoming arms to me, who said, "You're home, Jean-Luc."
 Her face held no recrimination, yet I knew that she was as aware as the others of the horrors I was responsible for.
 She knew.
 We both knew she did.
 But she forgave me, her good friend.
 Her Jean-Luc.

 I should have run to her then.
 Why didn't I?
 Why didn't I take her in my arms the way I have always longed to and hold her?
 How can I have loved this woman for so long and never have made love to her?
-What is wrong with me that I could let her get away from me so many times?
+What's wrong with me that I could let her get away from me so many times?

 "I love you."
 There I have said it.
-I have said it and she can no longer hear me.
+I've said it and she can no longer hear me.
 So many times I should have said it.
 So many opportunities, moments where the two of us stood precariously balanced on a cliff, never sure enough of each other to take the leap together.
 Our hands might slip, there might be rocks below.
 Did I never just want to grab her hand and pull her with me, fly laughing into the air to fall down, down, down screaming with delight?
 Did she never want to pull me into her soft and gentle dance, twirl me off the cliff with her and float down to the water?
 Could we not have tried it just once?
 Just for a moment?

 "I love you," I say again.
 The sound echoes slightly in the hospice room.
 It would be silent in here if not for the low pings and buzzes of the monitors, the biobed charting her course.
 I don't have to look to see the indicators all heading down.

-She is dying.
+She's dying.
+Beverly is dying.